ERNICommunity/LintillaDancer/README.md

 What you need to work on the project:

 * Be a little familiar with Android and Java
-* Have Android Studio running (we don't want to loose to much time setting up things)
+* Have Android Studio running (we don't want to loose too much time setting up things)
 * Have an Android device at hand that can be used for debugging (Testing orientation sensors on an emulator isn't that much fun)